notscar/zalando-scraper/README.md

 The script must be used with Python 3.x, preferably Python 3.9

+## 🛠 Extra

+Discord sent articles logs can be enabled / disabled by changing the variable `DISCORD_BASIC_LOGGING`

 ## 🚀 Deployment <a name = "deployment"></a>

 The script itself it's very light-weight takes an average of 60 MB of RAM, and less than 2 MBPS